Funding

 President’s Work-Study is available to eligible AB540 students who have a valid DACA Employment Authorization and completed a CA Dream Act application by the March 2nd priority filing deadline.

-Students must also have an Expected family Contribution (EFC) of no higher than $12,000 and DACA Employment Authorization valid for a minimum of 3 months after hire date.
-Students who meet eligibility requirements and would like to be considered for President’s Work-Study must submit a completed Work- Study Request form and a copy of their DACA Employment Authorization card to the UCLA Financial Aid and Scholarships office.
-Students who are awarded President’s Work-Study may be eligible for awards ranging from $1,500 to $2,000 depending on the grade level.
+Students must also have an Expected Family Contribution (EFC) of no higher than $12,000 and a DACA Employment Authorization valid for a minimum of 3 months after the hire date.
+Students who meet eligibility requirements and would like to be considered for President’s Work-Study must submit a completed Work-Study Request form and a copy of their DACA Employment Authorization card to the UCLA Financial Aid and Scholarships office.
+Students who are awarded President’s Work Study may be eligible for awards ranging from $1,500 to $2,000, depending on the grade level.

 Scholarships